webdevops/php-docker-boilerplate/README.md

 If you want to run a Docker VM make sure you're using VMware or Parallels Desktop because of the much faster virtualisation (networking, disk access, shared folders) compared to VirtualBox.

-For more convenience use [CliTools.phar](https://github.com/mblaschke/vagrant-clitools) (will also run on native Linux, not only Vagrant)
+For more convenience use [CliTools.phar](https://github.com/mblaschke/vagrant-clitools) (will also run on native Linux, not only inside a Vagrant box)

 ## Docker short introduction